udayapex1/Utron/README.md

 # Utron CLI

 Utron is a fast, minimal, AI-powered command-line assistant for developers who prefer terminal over GUI.
-It can generate, run, explain, compare commands, and show system-level details directly in the terminal.
+It can generate, run, explain, compare commands, and show system-level details directly in the terminal

 ---